Smith v Fonterra Co-operative Group Ltd

 Smith v Fonterra Co-Operative Group Ltd is a landmark New Zealand tort law case, concerning liability of major fossil fuel polluters for climate damage.
 The NZ Supreme Court held that polluting companies could be liable in tort to pay damages from global warming and rising sea levels to people whose coastal property is damaged, overturning courts below.

-Facts

-Michael John Smith stated that he was of Ngāpuhi and Ngāti Kahu descent, and was the climate change spokesman for the Iwi Chairs’ Forum.
-He claimed customary interests in lands and other resources situated in or around Mahinepua in Northland Region, and argued that various sites of customary, cultural, historical, nutritional and spiritual significance to him are close to the coast, on low-lying land or are in the sea.
-Smith brought suit against several defendants that operate facilities that emit greenhouse gas emissions, including dairy farms, a power station, and an oil refinery.
-Smith alleges that the defendants’ contributions to climate change constitute a public nuisance, negligence, and breach of a duty to cease contributing to climate change.
-He argued for the companies to produce zero net emissions by 2030.
-He argued the damage was contributed to by a subsidiary of Bathurst Resources Group (NZ's largest coal miner), an oil refinery (owned by ExxonMobil, BP and Z Energy), a power station owned by Genesis Energy LP (held by US asset managers such as Invesco, ALPS Advisors, J. P. Morgan and Chickasaw) and other emitters.
-Mr Smith did not attempt to bring evidence of these entities’ contribution to climate damage, or set about detailed quantification of loss to him.
+However, in May 2026, the Government announced a law change which would prevent the case going ahead.

+Background

+In 2019, climate change spokesman for the Iwi Chairs Forum, Mike Smith, filed a lawsuit against several companies in the High Court of New Zealand, on the basis that these companies were major greenhouse gas emitters contributing to climate change.

+The claim was brought against New Zealand companies Fonterra, Dairy Holdings Ltd, Genesis Energy, NZ Steel, Z Energy, Channel Infrastructure, and BT Mining (jointly owned by Bathurst Resources and Talley's Group).
+Smith alleged that their contributions to climate change, through greenhouse gas emissions and supplying fossil fuels, constitute a public nuisance, negligence, and breach of a duty to cease contributing to climate change.
+Smith wanted the court to require these companies to reach net-zero emissions by 2030.

 Judgments

 High Court

-The High Court of New Zealand Auckland Registry dismissed first two claims but not the third.
-It held that there was no case of public nuisance and no negligence, but potentially a duty to cease contributing to climate damage.
-Wylie J, giving judgment, stated that 'the defendants’ collective emissions are minuscule in the context of the global greenhouse gas emissions’, that ‘reasonable persons in the shoes of the defendants could not have foreseen the damage claimed by Mr Smith’, and it was ‘an unlikely or distant result of the defendants’ emissions’.
+The High Court of New Zealand Auckland Registry dismissed first two claims of public nuisance and negligence, but allowed the third claim of a breach of duty to continue.
+High Court Judge Wylie J, giving judgment, stated that 'the defendants’ collective emissions are minuscule in the context of the global greenhouse gas emissions', that 'reasonable persons in the shoes of the defendants could not have foreseen the damage claimed by Mr Smith', and it was 'an unlikely or distant result of the defendants’ emissions'.
 This was a matter for legislation, because it "would require the Courts to engage in complex polycentric issues, which are more appropriately left to Parliament" and the "matters are well outside the normal realms of civil litigation."